talemache/talemache.github.io/about.md

 Hi—I'm Ryan.
 I make music and software.
 Still learning about life every day.

-I'm passionate about the intersection of technology and creativity, exploring how code can enhance musical expression and how music can inspire better software design.
+I'm passionate about the intersection of technology, music, and creativity, they really go hand in hand.

 ## What I Do

-- **Music Production**: Creating electronic music and experimenting with sound design
+- **Music Production**: I create all types of music and experiment with sound design.
+I'll eventually show some of that off.
-- **Software Development**: Building tools and applications that solve real problems
+- **Software Development**: I've built a lot of things with code and software.
+It's one of the only things I can do from morning to night with very little breaks.
-- **Learning**: Continuously expanding my knowledge in both technical and creative domains
+- **Learning**: Continuously expanding my knowledge in both technical, creative domains, and quite frankly, life.

 ## This Blog